 - Supplement with Spirulina and Microbiome Testing

-Spirulina has been a term that has been making the gut health and wellness rounds on the internet recently.
-Often, you will hear about it being a superfood, or see that it is added into nutrition shakes and protein shakes.
+Spirulina has been a term that has been making the gut health and wellness rounds as of late.
+Often, you will hear about it being a superfood or see influencers adding these blue-green algae into nutrition shakes and protein shakes.
 Heck, spirulina is even in pill form as a supplement.
-But what exactly IS spirulina, and why is it so crucial for a healthy gut diet plan?
+But what exactly IS spirulina, and do the health claims of spirulina powder live up to the hype?

 What is Spirulina?

 That being said, there are some claims about the nutritional value of spirulina that do not hold up under scrutiny.
-For example, despite what some people may claim, there is no B12 in Spirulina.
-So please do not try to use this supplement as an alternative to B12, this is especially true for vegans.
+For example, despite what some people may claim, there is no Vitamin B12 in Spirulina.
+So, please do not try to use spirulina supplementation as an alternative to Vitamin B12 supplements.
+This warning is especially true for vegans.

 - Alkoxyl Radicals